-Household hazardous waste, such as pesticides, oven cleaner, pool chemicals, nail polish remover, oil-based paints, and many others presents a different set of management challenges.
+Household hazardous waste, such as pesticides, oven cleaner, pool chemicals, nail polish remover, oilbased paints, and many others presents a different set of management challenges.
 Improper disposal of these materials into an OWTS or into the sewer (or just dumped on the land surface) can contaminate our waters.
 The RI Resource Recovery Corporation has managed the Eco-Depot for many years as a free service for Rhode Island residents who wish to dispose of their household hazardous waste safely and properly.
-Collection dates are set for Saturdays at the Central Landfill and at community locations across the State (45 dates were set for 2015, 15 at the Central Landfill and 30 at off-site locations).
-See also State Guide Plan Element: Solid Waste 2035, RI Comprehensive Solid Waste Management Plan adopted in 2015.
+Collection dates are set for Saturdays at the Central Landfill and at community locations across the State (45 dates were_set for 2015, 15 at the Central Landfill and 30 at off-site locations).
+See also the goals and policies for waste reduction and recycling in the State Guide Plan Element: Solid Waste 2035, RI Comprehensive Solid Waste Management Plan adopted in 2015.5